Analyzing situations is a normal part of most jobs — but what do employers really mean when they say they want someone with analytical skills?

-Analytical skills refer to your ability to break down complex problems, evaluate them effectively, and come up with appropriate solutions.
-These skills are useful in any field, but you’re particularly likely to need them in roles involving science, data, engineering, or other tech-heavy processes.
+Analytical skills refer to your ability to break down problems and come up with appropriate solutions.
+These skills are useful in any field, but especially in roles involving science, data, engineering, or other tech-heavy processes.
+Typically, to show analytical skills, you need to describe a situation or a problem at a previous job, detail how you came up with a solution, and quantify the benefits of your solution.
+In other words, how did your solution benefit the company or project as a whole?

 Let's start with a quick "how to" before diving into exactly what analytical skills employers are looking for.

-A step by step guide to demonstrating analytical skills on a resume
+A step by step guide to demonstrating analytical skills on your resume

 If you're applying for a job that requires strong analytical skills, you should: